pli15/RepData_PeerAssessment1/PA1_template_Code.md

 ```

 ### Are there differences in activity patterns between weekdays and weekends?
 For this part the Weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.

-1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+#### Create a new factor variable in the dataset with two levels - "weekday" and "weekend".

 ```r
 data_New$Weekflag<-weekdays(as.Date(data_New$date))
 data_New$Weekflag<-ifelse(data_New$Weekflag %in% c("Monday","Tuesday","Wednesday","Thursday","Friday"),"Weekday","Weekend")
 ```

-2. Make a panel plot containing a time series plot (i.e. tyle="l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+#### Make a panel plot
+The plot should contain a time series plot (i.e. tyle="l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 ```r
 data_New_plot<-aggregate(steps ~ Weekflag+interval, data_New, mean)